ducky/duckster/README.md

 ### Automatic

-1. Run the `setup.sh` file to automatically create the symlink for you and follow the instructions.
+1. Run `ZSH_CUSTOM=$ZSH_CUSTOM ./setup.sh` to automatically create the symlink for you and follow the instructions.

 ### Manual